openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/cmd_tools/cjdb_manual.md

 >
 > **Attention**
 >
-> Ensure that the compiler used to build the ELF file or application to be debugged is from the same version of the toolchain as the `cjdb` debugger tool.
+> Ensure that the compiler used to build the ELF file or application to be debugged is from the same toolchain version as the `cjdb` debugger tool.

 ## `cjdb` Commands

 > **Note:**
 >
-> To explore more commands, execute `help` in the command-line window:
+> For more commands, execute `help` in the command-line window:
 >
 > ```text
 > (cjdb) help